bestwebsoft/gallery-wordpress-plugin/readme.txt

 * The file uploader is added to the Galleries page in admin section.

 == Upgrade Notice ==

+= V4.2.8 =
+Bug with theme permissions was fixed.

 = V4.2.7 =
 Plugin functionality was updated for compatibility with Gallery Categories Plugin and Re-attacher Plugin.
 Gallery template checking functionality was updated.